 Some kids are reflective thinkers.
 They need time to consider all the aspects of an idea before it makes sense to them.
 Some are global thinkers.
 These kids often have sudden “aha!” moments when everything makes sense all at once.

 To learn more, see a chart that lays out different thinking styles.

 The importance of a growth mindset

 Just because kids have a natural ability in one area doesn’t mean they can’t build ability in other areas.
 It’s important to help your child learn to take on challenges when it comes to learning.
-Believing that abilities can improve over time despite setbacks is known as a
+Believing that abilities can improve over time despite setbacks is known as a growth mindset.

 Kids with a growth mindset believe that even when they fail at something, they can eventually succeed.
 Feedback and what they learn from experience helps them create strategies to improve.
 This, too, is a strength that affects learning.